Mystic Heroes: Plot

 Long ago in a legendary land, Emperor Kang and his wife Sheva ruled with an iron fist.
 Tai and Naja, two elite mystics, sealed them away in Mt.
 Houshin, thus restoring peace.
 But Kang's son, Cyrus, built up an army to battle the mystics in an attempt to free his father.
 At this time two more mystics, Shiga and Lani, joined the fight alongside Tai and Naja.
 The four mystics along with their friends once again saved the land and returned the peace.
 Now Emperor Kang, Sheva, and Generals Grifon and Kai start to plan their escape.
 Grifon brings up the existence of something known as the "Dragon Star", which could free them.
 Kang calls upon the powers of the Dragon Star, and he along with all of his minions are set free, giving Kang the chance to rise once again to dominate the land.
 This game takes place after Hōshin Engi, Magical Hōshin (this game takes place after the first title) and Hōshin Engi 2.

 The player can choose to play as Tai, Shiga, Lani, or Naja.

 Reception

-Mystic Heroes received above-average reviews on both platforms according to the review aggregation website Metacritic.
+Mystic Heroes received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

 In Japan, Famitsu gave the game a score of 33 out of 40 for the GameCube version, 32 out of 40 for the PS2 version, and 30 out of 40 for the Game Boy Advance version.